-I call on each person here today to believe that Jesus cares.
-Then...
+I call on each person here today to believe that Jesus cares, for you!

 2. Become like Jesus in showing His care to others.
 If we believe that Jesus cares for us, we must also believe that He calls us to care for one another, to follow in His selfless steps.

-Are you committed to your forever family, and are you consistently looking for ways to show it?
-Is there someone right now that Christ would have you to reach out to and show His care?
-Maybe there's a brother or sister in Christ whose needs are on your heart.
+Do you have a forever family, a local church, and are you committed to it?
+Are you consistently looking for ways to show it?
+John brought a widow into his home and cared for her until she died.
+That's practical, and sacrificial.
+Is there someone right now that Christ would have you to reach out to and demonstrate His care?